 How to Prevent Tomatoes from Splitting

-While you can't always prevent tomato splitting (a rainstorm that dumps several inches of rain on your garden in a few hours will result in split tomatoes no matter what you do!) you can make it less likely that your tomatoes will split by doing the following:
+You can't always prevent tomato splitting; a downpour that dumps several inches of rain on your garden in a few hours may result in split tomatoes no matter what you do.
+But you can make it less likely that your tomatoes will split by doing the following:

 - Mulch.
-Provide your plants with a good two to three inch layer of organic mulch such as straw, pine needles, or shredded bark.
-This will maintain more regular soil moisture levels, and you'll deal with less splitting.
+Provide your plants with a two- to three-inch layer of organic mulch, such as straw, pine needles, or shredded bark.
+Mulch helps maintain consistent soil moisture levels, and you'll deal with less splitting.

 - Look for Resistant Varieties.
 Check the plant's label or seed catalog for varieties that resist splitting.
 Many hybrid varieties offer not only disease resistance and high productivity, but they also are less prone to split.

 - Pick Tomatoes Early.
 Your tomatoes are almost ripe, and you're expecting a major rainstorm.
 Now is the perfect time to pick your tomatoes before they're overwhelmed by extra moisture.
 Tomatoes that have begun to change color will ripen on or off the vine, so harvest them prior to a storm and place on a windowsill to complete the ripening process.
 (A side benefit for early harvest: less chance of pests eating your fruit!)

 - Provide Good Drainage.
 Planting your tomatoes in raised beds or containers with drainage holes offers the best drainage for your plants if they experience a deluge.
 Both raised beds and containers drain well--just make sure to use good, loose soil that doesn't compact.
 Because nutrients leech out of containers as the water drains, make sure to feed them with an organic fertilizer according to the directions on the label.

 What to Do if Your Tomatoes Split